SmRiTi0211/Kubernetes/README.md

 # Kubernetes

-This repo is all about  creating a demo voting app using kubernetes services for practice.
+This repo is all about  creating a demo voting app using kubernetes for practice.